jamesoncollins/fifo_test/README.md

 Demonstrates an issue with SSH logins when running a program that uses many SCHED_FIFO threads and gtk3 file choosers.

-This program will create NUM_CPU-2 threads, locked to cores, that will utilize 100% of those cores.

-* Pass the option 'fifo' to use SCHED_FIFO for each thread.
+* Pass the option 'fifo' to start a SCHED_FIFO thread
 * Pass 'gtk' to have gtk be initialized.
 * Pass 'fc' to initialize gtk and a file chooser dialog
+* Pass 'sock' to simulate the netlink socket call that fails inside SSH when it calls getaddrinfo with AF_UNSPEC

 Note that the application will not actually display a window